-When you see blue, is it the same blue that I see?
-Such questions have bedevilled philosophers for centuries.
+When someone sees blue, is it the same blue that others see?
+Such questions have bedeviled philosophers for centuries.
 Ultimately, we cannot know how any one person really perceives or understands color.
 But researchers have studied—and debated—how the human eye processes light, how global cultures talk about color, and even how infants divide up the rainbow.

 Here are three arguments suggesting color perception is a universal experience, and three that it is not.